Steppschuh/Micro-Beat-Detection/README.md

 ![Festival Hat](festival-hat.gif)

-Showcased above is a festival hat with LEDs that light up in sync with the music, you can read more about it [here](https://medium.com/@Steppschuh).
+Showcased above is an audio reactive festival hat with LEDs that light up in sync with the music, you can watch a full video with sound [here](https://youtu.be/zm84h40ejuw).

 ## How It Works